 I had the privilege of tasting honeycomb for the very first time during my holiday trip to the Cameron Highlands, a very popular tourist spot in the east coast of Peninsular Malaysia due to its relatively much cooler and drier weather compared to most areas in tropical Asia.

-In some countries like Australia and New Zealand, honeycombs are commonly found in health food shops and supermarkets, but in many other countries, like here in Singapore, honeycombs have become a rare commercial item; few honey combs are seen anywhere in the shops, and in fact nobody farms bees or keeps any bee hive here!
+In some countries like Australia and New Zealand, honeycombs are commonly found in health food shops and supermarkets, but in many other countries, like Malaysia and here in Singapore, honeycombs have become a rare commercial item; few honey combs are seen anywhere in the shops, and in fact nobody farms bees or keeps any bee hive here!
 (I believe many children here think that honey comes from the factories and many adults know very little about how honey originates from the bees and flowers!)

 The stall owner gave me two cells of the comb to sample taste it.
-It was just so memorable – chewy, pleasantly sweet, brightly flavoured, and fresh, like rays of the first sunshine (probably a multi-floral honey...)!
+It was just so memorable – the comb itself is not crunchy, but flaky, soft and tender when you bite on it, and when you further work on it, it feels chewy, pleasantly sweet, brightly flavoured, and fresh, like rays of the first sunshine (probably a multi-floral honey...)!
 Not sure if it's psychological, but honey tastes especially delicious and fresh when it's eaten straight from the honey comb!
 (Truly raw honey, healthy raw food, which is totally free from any form of processing.)
 When all the honey was eaten and gone, what's left in the mouth was the wax – a completely tasteless fibre.
 Though I knew bee wax was edible and could be chewed like a gum and eaten as white yellowish roughage (some people leave it on hot buttered toast and let it soak in, or on toast spread with crunchy peanut butter while others put it into their hot tea or dip into melted milk chocolate...).

-1. Candies with a "Honeycomb" label or manufactured to appear like real honeycombs seem to be able to present themeselves as healthier options.
+3. Candies with a "Honeycomb" label or manufactured to appear like real honeycombs seem to be able to present themeselves as healthier options.
 See in here some of these candies that many of us have got ourselves hooked on: World of Honeycombs.

-2. Has any kid asked you before why the shape of a beehive honeycomb pattern is hexagonal?
+4. Has any kid asked you before why the shape of a beehive honeycomb pattern is hexagonal?
 Read: Hexagonal Honeycomb Pattern.